Skip to content

 rate_limit: Optional[int] = None

-# Standard adapter interface for enterprise systems
+# Standard adapter interface for production systems

-class EnterpriseSystemAdapter(Protocol):
+class ProductionSystemAdapter(Protocol):

-"""Protocol for enterprise system adapters."""
+"""Protocol for production system adapters."""

 async def connect(self) -> bool:

-"""Establish connection to enterprise system."""
+"""Establish connection to production system."""

 ...